 Attorney General Barr has been building his playbook for using federal forces against an unwilling state for decades.
 In an interview with the Miller Center in 2001, Barr explained his strategy for deploying federal troops to address unrest in the Virgin Islands after a major hurricane in 1989.
 At the time of the incident, Barr was an assistant attorney general and head of the Department of Justice’s Office of Legal Counsel.
 He boasted that during this time he found a way to deploy federal forces based on a legal justification that appears to now being played out in Portland:

 Barr: We started quickly looking at the legal books.
 What authority do we have to go in there and start enforcing the law in St. Croix?
 We looked at some statutes, and we finally decided that without Presidential authority we could send down law enforcement people to defend the federal function.
 That is, we said, “People are interfering with the operation of our courts” and so on.
-I […]
+I said, […]

 Stephan: Just start with this: This is a report appearing in a British newspaper describing the current state of America.
 Makes you proud, right?
 No?
 Me neither.